OpenDataGIS/ckanext-facet-scheming/README.md

 Particulary:
 - The search functionality in CKAN for custom schemas.
 It uses the fields defined in a scheming file to provide a set of tools to use these fields for scheming, and a way to include icons in their labels when displaying them.
-- Could use the schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP schema](ckanext/facet_scheming/scheming_schemas/ckan_geodcatap.yaml)
+- Could use the schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP schema](ckanext/facet_scheming/schemas/geodcatap/ckan_geodcatap.yaml)
-- Add Metadata downloads for Linked Open Data (`ckanext-dcat`) and Geospatial Metadata (ISO 19139, Dublin Core, etc.)
+- Add Metadata downloads for Linked Open Data ([`mjanez/ckanext-dcat`](https://github.com/mjanez/ckanext-dcat)) and Geospatial Metadata (ISO 19139, Dublin Core, etc. with [`mjanez/ckan-pycsw`](https://github.com/mjanez/ckanext-pycsw))

 >**Note**:<br>
-> Use a [custom schema](ckanext/facet_scheming/scheming_schemas/ckan_geodcatap.yaml) based on: [GeoDCAT-AP](https://inspire.ec.europa.eu/good-practice/geodcat-ap)/[INSPIRE](https://inspire.ec.europa.eu/Technical-Guidelines2/Metadata/6541) for the spanish context ([NTI-RISP](https://datos.gob.es/en/documentacion/guia-de-aplicacion-de-la-norma-tecnica-de-interoperabilidad-de-reutilizacion-de)).
+> Use a [custom schema](ckanext/facet_scheming/schemas/geodcatap/ckan_geodcatap.yaml) based on: [GeoDCAT-AP](https://inspire.ec.europa.eu/good-practice/geodcat-ap)/[INSPIRE](https://inspire.ec.europa.eu/Technical-Guidelines2/Metadata/6541) for the spanish context ([NTI-RISP](https://datos.gob.es/en/documentacion/guia-de-aplicacion-de-la-norma-tecnica-de-interoperabilidad-de-reutilizacion-de)).